serum-errors/go-serum-analyzer/analysis/README.md

 ### Leaking Modifiable Errors

-It is allowed to leak modifieable errors.
+It is allowed to leak modifiable errors.

 For example in the following code, the invalid assignment to the error code would not be found by the analysis tool: